-Their questions could be deep and theological such as, “Where did God come from?”
-They could be questions you aren’t ready for such as, “Where do babies come from?” or “What does fill-in-the-blank mean?”
-Kids can ask questions that can shock you, such as, “Is there really a God?” or “How do we know that Jesus was real?”
+These questions about faith can be deep and theological.
+For example, “Where did God come from?”
+They can be questions you aren’t ready for.
+“Where do babies come from?” or “What does (fill-in-the-blank) mean?”
+Kids can ask questions that can shock you.
+For example, “Is there really a God?” or “How do we know that Jesus was real?”

-Kids’ questions scare us for multiple reasons.
-We fear that we will answer poorly and wreck their theology forever.
-We are afraid of what could possibly be going through their minds to ask such things.
-We are quite nervous about having “those” types of conversations.
+Kids’ questions about faith tend to scare us for multiple reasons.
+We fear that we’ll answer poorly and wreck their theology forever.
+We’re afraid of what could possibly be going through their minds to ask such things.
+We’re quite nervous about having “those” types of conversations.
 Quite frankly, we just don’t want to mess up.

-It is a great thing when kids ask questions, especially questions about faith.
-First, it shows that they are thinking.
-Second, if they are asking YOU, that signifies a great level of trust.
-So, how do we not blow it?
+But it’s a great thing when kids ask questions, especially questions about faith.
+First, it shows they’re thinking.
+Second, if they’re asking you, that signifies a great level of trust.
+So…how do we not blow it?

-Here are my basic guidelines when answering tough questions:
+Here are my basic guidelines for answering tough questions about faith:

-1. Don’t panic.
-When we freak out, we communicate that it isn’t safe to ask questions and we want to be the safest place for that child to turn.
-Take a deep breath and prevent yourself from saying, “Why would you ask that?” or “How could you think that?” or “Why would you be thinking about that?”
+When we freak out, we communicate that it isn’t safe to ask questions.
+Yet we want to be the safest place for children to turn.
+First, take a deep breath.
+Then prevent yourself from saying, “Why would you ask that?” or “How could you think that?” or “Why would you be thinking about that?”

 .
-One of my favorite episodes was when the daughter asked, “Why are there babies?”
-The dad flips out, elaborately prepares himself to answer, only to find out that she wasn’t even asking what he was thinking.
+One of my favorite episodes is when the daughter asks, “Why are there babies?”
+The dad flips out.
+He elaborately prepares to answer, only to discover she wasn’t even asking what he thought.
 You can watch the clip here.

-Take the time to make sure you know what they are really asking.
+Take the time to make sure you know what kids are really asking.
 Ask clarifying questions before launching into your answer.
-You may be relieved.
+You may be relieved!

 4. Answer according to your relationship with the child.

-If you are a church leader or volunteer, there are some questions that you need to pass off to parents.
-You should not answer “Is Santa and the Tooth Fairy real?
+If you’re a church leader or volunteer, you need to pass some questions off to parents.
+You should not answer “Are Santa and the Tooth Fairy real?

-” no matter how passionate you might be about the subject.
-Always bring the parents in on any topic that might be controversial.
+” That’s true no matter how passionate you might be about the subject.
+Always bring parents in on any topic that might be controversial.

-.
-The easy thing is to answer with a vague, quick, pat answer even if it is not entirely true.
+It’s easiest to answer with a vague, quick, pat answer—even if it’s not entirely true.
 Our goal is not easy.
 Our goal is for kids to know Christ

 and have a biblical worldview.